Tips to clean your bike gloves as the summer season ends

 Other Helpful Tips

-• In between washes, if they become smelly and damp while you are riding.
-While wearing the gloves, lightly spritz and rub vinegar into the gloves and let them dry as you ride.
+• If the gloves become smelly and damp between washes, lightly spray and rub vinegar into them and let them dry as you ride.

 • Leather and cloth gloves may be stiff once dry but soften with little use.